bpascazio/pace-android/syllabus.md

 * Android Best Practices: Profiling for performance, responsiveness and seamlessness
 * Maintaining backwards compatibility
 * Bullet proofing your application: top causes of FCs (Force Closes)
-* Using StrictMode (new in 2.3) to strengthen your apps (even 1.5 apps)
-* Testing Frameworks: including the Instrumentation APIs for Unit testing and 3rd Party Frameworks

-Securing your Android Application
----
-* All about piracy and decompilation
-* Obfuscating with Proguard
-* Using Google's LVL (License Verification Library) API
-* Additional techniques and adding your own license verification.

 Selling, Measuring and Promoting your Application on the Market
 ---